 21500/35110.
-Cultural Psychology. (=CHDV 21000/31000, PSYC 23000/33000) PQ: Third- or fourth-year standing.
+Cultural Psychology. (=CHDV 21000/31000, GNDR 21001/31000, PSYC 23000/33000) PQ: Third- or fourth-year standing.
 There is a substantial portion of the psychological nature of human beings that is neither homogeneous nor fixed across time and space.
 At the heart of the discipline of cultural psychology is the tenet of psychological pluralism.
-Research findings in cultural psychology thus raise provocative questions about the integrity and value of alternative forms of subjectivity across cultural groups.
+Research findings in cultural psychology raise provocative questions about the integrity and value of alternative forms of subjectivity across cultural groups.
 This course analyzes the concept of "culture" and examines ethnic and cross-cultural variations in mental functioning, with special attention to the cultural psychology of emotions, self, moral judgment, categorization, and reasoning.
 R. Shweder.
-Autumn.
+Autumn

 21525/32220.
 Love, Conjugality, and Capital: Intimacy in the Modern World. (=CHDV 22212/32212, GNDR 23102, SALC 23101/33101) A look at societies in other parts of the world demonstrates that modernity in the realm of love, intimacy, and family often had a different trajectory from the European one.
 This course surveys ideas and practices surrounding love, marriage, and capital in the modern world.
 Using a range of theoretical, historical, and anthropological readings, as well as films, the course explore such topics as the emergence of companionate marriage in Europe and the connections between arranged marriage, dowry, love, and money.
 Case studies are drawn primarily from Europe, India, and Africa.
 J. Cole, R. Majumdar.
-Spring.
+Not offered 2010-11; will be offered 2011-12.

 22000/35500.
 The Anthropology of Development. (=ENST 22000) This course applies anthropological understanding to development programs in "underdeveloped" and "developing" societies.
 Topics include the history of development; different perspectives on development within the world system; the role of principal development agencies and their use of anthropological knowledge; the problems of ethnographic field inquiry in the context of development programs; the social organization and politics of underdevelopment; the culture construction of "well-being"; economic, social, and political critiques of development; population, consumption, and the environment; and the future of development.
 A. Kolata.
-Not offered 2009-10; will be offered 2010-11.
+Not offered 2010-11; will be offered 2011-12.

 22105/32305.
 The Anthropology of Science. (=HIPS 21301) Reading key works in the philosophy of science, as well as ethnographic studies of scientific practices and objects, this course introduces contemporary science studies.
 We interrogate how technoscientific "facts" are produced, discussing the transformations in social order produced by new scientific knowledge.
 Possible topics include the human genome project, biodiversity, and the digital revolution.
 J. Masco.
-Spring.
+Not offered 2010-11; will be offered 2011-12.